PaloAltoNetworks/iac-scan-rules/README.md

-# Public Cloud Infrastructure as Code(IaC) Policies
+# Public Cloud 'Infrastructure as Code(IaC)' Policies
-This is a bare-bones Infrastructure as Code Policies project where policies are open to public.
+This is a bare-bones 'Infrastructure as Code' Policies project where policies are open to public.

-The IaC policies will be verified by Palo Alto Networks before they are available to world.
+The IaC policies will be verified by Palo Alto Networks(PANW) before they are available publicaly.

-Just add/update the IaC policies and create PR to contribute to this project.
+To contribute, just add/update the IaC policies and create a PR.

 ## How to build and run

-It's  a maven Java project.
+It's a Java maven project.
 Go to iac-policies project directory and run ```$ mvn clean install```.

 ### It doesn't work, do I need to install something first?

 Yes, you need

 - [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or any other Java 8 version.